 It's important to realize that, in effect, we are only asking to 'borrow' these funds from the contingency line item until such time as the government reimburses SEAGO.
 But without your authorization to utilize contingency funds, we may be forced to implement full or partial unpaid furloughs of staff until payment requests are processed or the government is reopened.
 This could have a negative impact on our ability to retain high quality program staff and recruit employees in the future.

+The Administrative Council unanimously recommended approval to use the budgeted contingency funds to support essential program operations due to a government shutdown if necessary.
 I will look forward to answering any questions you may have at the meeting.